By Drew Beechum and Denny Conn

 Brewers cover their favorite malts, hops, and yeasts, and recipes include a wide variety of styles, from IPAs and stouts to saisons and lagers.
 Whether you're looking to become the best brewer ever or simply looking for a new recipe to try this weekend, this book is a home run.

 Denny Conn brewed his first batch of homebrew in 1998 and since then has brewed over 500 more.
 He is a BJCP national-ranked beer judge and has been a member of the governing committee of the American Homebrewers Association for nine years.
 His recipes have been brewed by several commercial breweries in both the United States and Europe.
 He was a contributing author to Craft Beer for the Homebrewer and coauthor of Experimental Homebrewing.
-He currently consults for several breweries, is a field educator for Oakshire Brewing in Eugene, Oregon, and cohosts the Experimental Brewing podcast.
-He lives in the foothills of the Coast Range in Oregon with his wife, five cats, and two dogs.
+He currently consults for several breweries and co hosts the Experimental Brewing podcast.
+He lives in the foothills of the Coast Range in Oregon with his wife, cats, and dogs.